Crim6864/wrecking-java/README.md

 Right now the product is fully functional but there are many more features to be added in the future.

 1. More advanced features and better styling.
+2. More mobile friendly.
+(Currently works on mobile but is not good)